LionsAd/d8cache/README.txt

 }

 - How can I add a custom cache tag?

+In the code that shows th

-- How can I avoid the block cache being invalidated when content changes?
+- How can I avoid the block and page cache being invalidated when content changes?

+Unfortunately core's internal block and page caches are invalidated when content changes automatically.

+The d8cache module has a built-in configuration option to avoid this and make cache items PERMANENT instead.
+In your settings.php use:

+$conf['d8cache_cache_options']['cache_block']['cache_max_age'] = CACHE_PERMANENT;

+to make all block caches permanent.
+To set them to 1 hour instead, use:

+$conf['d8cache_cache_options']['cache_block']['cache_max_age'] = 3600;

+Alternatively you can also use CACHE_PERMANENT (maximum) and then in your code
+use:

+drupal_add_cache_max_age(3600);

+to restrict the max-age further down.

+Note that this max-age is bubbled up to cache_page, but not for external proxies like Varnish.